 Disney actually has over 30 options for official “on-property” hotels.
-That isn’t even including hotels at Disney Springs and other locations that offer Extra Magic Hours and other perks.
+That isn’t even including hotels at Disney Springs and other locations that offer Early Theme Park Entry and other perks.

 The latest addition, Disney’s Riviera Resort, opened to guests in late 2019.
-Star Wars: Galactic Starcruiser, “a 2-night, all-immersive adventure,” is expected to open in 2021 and Reflections – A Disney Lakeside Lodge is scheduled for 2022.
+Star Wars: Galactic Starcruiser, “a 2-night, all-immersive adventure,” opened in early 2022, and Reflections – A Disney Lakeside Lodge is scheduled for late 2022.